josdejong/mathjs/docs/configuration.md

 when creating a math.js instance, or later on using the function `config`.
 Available configuration options are:

+- `epsilon`.
+The minimum relative difference used to test equality between two compared values.
+This value is used by all comparison functions.
+  Default value is `1e-14`.

 - `matrix`.
 The default type of matrix output for functions.
   Available values are: `'matrix'` (default) or `'array'`.
   Where possible, the type of matrix output from functions is determined from